Algiers, New Orleans: 20th century

 Around the 1930s and early 1940s, several other schools and neighborhoods were built for blacks, including Peter S. Lawton School in Tunisbourg-McCLendonville and Oakdale.
 Oakdale once stood on the edge of Jefferson Parish and stretched from Whitney Avenue to the Mississippi River.
 It was destroyed in the late 1950s to make room for the Greater New Orleans Bridge.

-Newton Street became the heart of Algiers's black community as it was once filled with ballrooms, saloons, and juke joints.
+Newton Street became the heart of Algiers's black community as it was once filled with ballrooms, and juke joints.
 The most famous, Greystone Voter's League, became the place for Rhythm & Blues shows and great singers such as Ray Charles, Son House, and B. B. King, who all played there.
 Other popular hangout spots like Kohlman's Tavern, Ping Pong Club, and Whitney's Ballroom attracted hundreds of people every weekend.
 Most of the jazz venues in Algiers closed by the 1970s.

 Algiers slowly declined after suburban neighborhoods were developed along Gen. Meyer and Gen. De Gaulle.
 Many white families from across the river began to move into the newly built subdivisions of Algiers during the late 50's and early 1960s.
 The old plantation homes further down river, known as the “Lower Coast” were sold off and developed into suburbia.
 These neighborhoods include Aurora, Huntlee Village and Walnut Bend subdivisions.
 All of which were mostly white middle-class areas.
 The oil industry provided many jobs and sustained the growth of commerce.
 In 1970, New Orleans Public Schools opened O. Perry Walker Senior High School.
 O. Perry Walker was named after former New Orleans Public Schools superintendent Oliver Perry Walker who supported segregated school systems.
 Before the school opened its doors, many of the white students attended Martin Behrman High School until it was converted into a middle school in 1969.

 During the 1970s, Whites had begun to move out of the new section of Behrman Heights after the Housing Authority of New Orleans opened the Christopher Park Homes for low-income black families.
 The building of a public housing site led to further White flight.
 However Aurora and Huntlee Village remained white well into the 1990s.
 The White flight resulted in a major decline, as many businesses left Algiers for more sustainable neighborhoods in the neighboring Jefferson Parish.